 Section 2 – Wattamolla to Garie Beach, 7.5km one way

 The next section begins from the northern car park just past the facilities.
-However, take some time to check out the waterfall and lagoon overlooking the beach before you head off.
+However, before you head off, take some time to check out the waterfall and lagoon overlooking the beach.

-While jumping from the top of the waterfall is banned, and the area is fenced off, every time we are here there are people jumping, and every summer, there are accidents and, sadly deaths as recently as 2020.
+Jumping from the top of the waterfall is banned, and the area is fenced off.
+However, every time we are here there are people jumping, and every summer, there are accidents and, sadly deaths as recently as 2020.
 Please consider this and enjoy the waterfall from the lookout or the water below.

-This section of the coast track is also known as the Eagle Rock walk and is described in detail below, but instead of coming back to Wattamolla, on the Coast Track leg you continue to Garie.
+This section of the coast track, also known as the Eagle Rock walk, is described in detail below.
+Instead of coming back to Wattamolla, on the Coast Track leg you continue to Garie.

 If you are not completing the entire walk, you can walk out to Garawarra Farm car park to meet the shuttle.
 This section is rated easy.